 Tying can have both pro-competitive and anticompetitive effects.
 The potential pro-competitive effects include reducing costs, improving quality, efficiently metering consumption and shifting risk.
-The potential anticompetitive effects include helping a monopolist foreclose rivals in the tied market, which can both lead to increased market power in the tied market and protect market power in the tying market (eg, because there is partial substitution between the two markets or because a position in the tied market makes it easier to enter or expand in the tying market).
-Even if rivals are not foreclosed, tying can increase monopoly profits through price discrimination or extraction of consumer surplus.
+The potential anticompetitive effects include foreclosing rivals in the tied market, which can lead to increased market power in the tied market as well as protect market power in the tying market (eg, because there is partial substitution between the two markets or because entry or expansion in the tying market would be easier with a position in the tied market).
+Even if rivals are not foreclosed, tying can increase monopoly profits through enhancing price discrimination or the extraction of consumer surplus.

 Under US law, a tying claim requires that the defendant have market power in the tying product, that the tying and tied items be separate products, that there be a tying condition and that the tying affect a not insignificant volume of commerce.
-(Proving substantial foreclosure is not a requirement; all that is required is that a not insignificant volume of commerce be affected.)
+(Proving substantial foreclosure of a relevant market is not a requirement for a tying claim, instead all that is required is that a not insignificant volume of commerce be affected.)
 In addition, ties can be justified by pro-competitive efficiencies.
-Although some older Supreme Court precedents could be read otherwise, in Illinois Tool Works v Independent Ink, 547 US 28 (2006), the Supreme Court clarified that tying arrangements can have pro-competitive effects and lower courts have considered pro-competitive effects in evaluating tying.
+Although some older Supreme Court precedents might be read otherwise, in Illinois Tool Works v Independent Ink, 547 US 28 (2006), the Supreme Court clarified that tying arrangements can have pro-competitive effects and lower courts have considered pro-competitive effects when evaluating tying.
 In addition, in early 2017 the Department of Justice (DOJ) and FTC updated their joint Antitrust Guidelines for the Licensing of Intellectual Property and explained that they will consider both the anticompetitive effects and pro-competitive justifications of tying.

-Bundling is a less extreme version of a tie, where instead of an absolute refusal to sell the two products individually, there is a price or other benefit from buying the products together rather than separately.
+Bundling is a less extreme version of a tie, where instead of an absolute refusal to sell the two products individually, there is a pricing difference or other incentive to buy the products together rather than separately.
 Bundling has similar potential pro-competitive and anticompetitive effects as tying.
-Some courts have found that bundling can be potentially anticompetitive if it forecloses a substantial share of the market.
-Other courts have suggested that bundling cannot be anticompetitive unless it results in prices that are below cost.
-In applying this test, courts often apply a 'discount attribution test,' which takes the entire price discount across all bundled products, applies the entire discount to the individual price of the competitive product and then compares the resulting price to the cost of the competitive product.
+Some courts have applied an exclusive dealing analysis and found that bundling can be potentially anticompetitive if it forecloses a substantial share of the market.
+Other courts have applied a predatory pricing analysis and suggested that bundling cannot be anticompetitive unless it results in prices that are below cost.
+(However, unlike predatory pricing, courts applying this approach generally decline to require recoupment in the context of bundled pricing.
+See question 17.)
+In assessing whether bundled prices are below cost, courts have applied a 'discount attribution test,' which takes the entire price discount across all bundled products, applies the entire discount to the individual price of the competitive product and then compares the resulting price to the cost of the competitive product.